 Since tea tree oil is outstanding at killing bacteria, one of the best uses for tea tree oil is as a natural mouthwash.
 Mix a tiny amount (a drop or two will do) with warm water and swish for about 30 seconds once or twice daily.

 Clean Your Toothbrush and Retainer

 Take it one step further by also using this miracle oil to disinfect your toothbrush and retainers.
-Due to tea tree oil's ability to kill bacteria, it is a great natural way to keep these product clean and bacteria free.
-Mix 5-10 drops of the oil in with water water and soak your oral products for a few hours to fully clean.
+Due to tea tree oil's ability to kill bacteria, it is a great natural way to keep these products clean and bacteria-free.
+Mix five to 10 drops of the oil in with water and soak your oral products for a few hours to fully clean.

 All-Purpose (and All-Natural) Cleaner

 As with other natural remedies derived from tea tree oil, a successful all-purpose cleaner can be made with a very small amount of the substance and is one of the best uses for tea tree oil.
 Mix 15 to 20 drops of tea tree oil with a half cup each of warm water and vinegar, spray a surface, and wipe clean.